 When you are menstruating, avoid spicy, fried food and instead go for light foods to avoid indigestion issues.

-Dinner: For vegetarian, dinner can be 3-4 multigrain chapatis with daal or soya curry.
+Dinner to eat during periods: For vegetarian, dinner can be 3-4 multigrain chapatis with daal or soya curry.
 Non-vegetarians can opt for grilled fish with rice.

-Dessert: Indulge in a bar of dark chocolate for dessert or go for light fruit salad.
+Dessert to eat during periods: Indulge in a bar of dark chocolate for dessert or go for light fruit salad.

 Exercise to do during periods: Skip the gym if you are not comfortable to exercise during your monthly cycle.
 Instead, go for walks.
 Give your body some rest during that time.

 More For You

 Is stress giving you sleepless nights?
 Are you falling ill on a regular basis?
 It's never too lat...

 Monali Bordoloi • 10 min read

 ParentCircle Exclusive: Interview With Vir...